 Bitcoin as a payment option

 On the one hand, building a Bitcoin-powered app is cool, and automatically makes a company innovative.
 But on the other hand, with a fluctuating value, the funds can either help or hurt the company.
-This fluctuation - potential inflation or deflation - can become really insane, but living on a roller coaster can be quite exciting, especially if you’re fond of gambling.
-If you don’t really like a roller coaster but like Bitcoin, there is a safe escape from the fluctuation in hedging (as previously mentioned).
+This fluctuation – potential inflation or deflation – can become really insane, but living on a roller coaster can be quite exciting, especially if you’re fond of gambling.
+If you don’t really like a roller coaster but like the cryptocurrency, there is a safe escape from the fluctuation in hedging (as previously mentioned).

-For merchants who don’t want to hold Bitcoins and would prefer to instantly exchange them for a fiat currency, there are also Payment Service Providers (PSP) for Bitcoin that can be easily integrated into a mobile payment app.
+For merchants who don’t want to hold the cryptocurrency and would prefer to instantly exchange them for a fiat currency, there are also Payment Service Providers (PSP) for Bitcoin that can be easily integrated into a mobile payment app.
 The great thing about PSP is that they settle a merchant’s account in their currency, and if a customer pays in Bitcoin, the service provider will transfer fiat currency to the merchant’s traditional bank account.

 Read also: Stripe vs Braintree

 Integrating PSP isn’t the only solution when it comes to implementing “pay with Bitcoin” feature in a mobile app.
 Alternatively, you can use services that provide HTTP API for the blockchain or directly integrate with the Bitcoin network.
-You can check out this article for more information.

 I truly think that Satoshi Nakamoto, whoever he is, has a genius brain.
 He created a fully decentralized protocol that nobody can trust and hardly anybody understands, but we bought it.
 Despite everybody’s expectations, Bitcoin is still around, and it will be interesting to see what happens to the cryptocurrency in the next couple of years.